 Katherine had 90 bombs dropped on it with only one fatality during WWII.
 There is one bomb crater left from the war.

 Our safety briefing on the boat consisted of pointing out where to find a life jacket and that the emergency exits are on the right and left side of the boat.
 Take your pick!

 The second gorge is closed because the water level is rising.
 Actually there are 13 gorges.
 These can be numbered if they are separated by land.
 The river runs faster as it approaches the ocean.

 In 1978 the Jawoyn people made a land claim.
 In 1989 the land was returned to the Jawoyn people.
 They in turn leased it back to the Northern Territory.
 One hundred percent of the land is owned by the Jawoyn people.
 Monies collected are used for education and health care.
 There are 13 groups of people within the Jawoyn.

-Stuart was the first European to see the gorge and named it after the daughter of James Chambers, an early Australian pastoralist.
+Stuart was the first European to see the gorge and named it after the daughter, Catherine, of James Chambers, an early Australian pastoralist.

 Saltwater crocodiles are big and mean.
 Stay away!

 Fresh water crocodiles are smaller and have pointy snouts.
 They will only eat things in one bite, so humans are safe!!
 They only know of two people ever getting hurt.
 A guy was trying to take a selfie with one.
 The crocodile woke up and was startled.
 The other time a girl fell out of a tree and landed on one by accident.